Indiana Resources Announces Special Dividend and Exploration Plans

 - Make smarter investments with weekly expert stock picks from the Smart Investor Newsletter

-Indiana Resources Limited has announced a special dividend of 5.0 cents per share, following a significant settlement payment from Tanzania.
-This move reflects a strong financial position, with the company planning further exploration in South Australia, targeting promising gold sites.
-The dividend will be paid in December, with Indiana continuing to strategize for future shareholder returns.
+Indiana Resources Limited has announced a special dividend of 5.0 cents per share, showcasing a robust cash position following a significant settlement payment from Tanzania.
+The company plans to use remaining funds to accelerate its exploration program in South Australia, targeting high-grade gold mineralization.
+Shareholders are set to receive the dividend in December 2024.

 For further insights into AU:IDA stock, check out TipRanks’ Stock Analysis page.